hatamirais/Couch/readme.md

 > What is path for list all databases in the web browser of the database management system?

-You can get the answer with some googling, *explore the world*
+You can get both answer with some googling, *explore the world*

 Once you find out how to do web administrator `CouchDB`, you can find the credential to `SSH` to the machine